designs-by-kate/Bootstrap-Portfolio/README.md

 The navigation bar is fixed at the top of the page and includes the following elements:

--Logo
+- Logo
--Sections with dropdown menus
+- Sections with dropdown menus
--Search button
+- Search button
 The navbar is positioned fixed to ensure easy navigation throughout the site.